 Cultural Norms

 While Dubai is a cosmopolitan city, it’s important to be mindful of local cultural norms.
-Here are some key points to consider: (See Also: Is It Safe To Visit Someone In The Hospital Now?)
+Here are some key points to consider: (See Also: Is Malaysia Safe To Visit Now?
+A 2023 Guide)

 - Dress modestly: Avoid wearing revealing clothing in public places, especially when visiting religious sites.